fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - evm_bn256pairing
 - evm_blake2f

-The EOSIO/eos customization can be seen in the [eos-v2.0.3.patch](support/eos-v2.0.3.patch) file.
+This EOSIO/eos customization can be seen in the [eos-v2.0.3.patch](support/eos-v2.0.3.patch) file or in the respective [eos-D9ZB93LES8](https://github.com/simplensolid/eos-D9ZB93LES8/commit/f236f2791ad4c10e81ab60df6905a367dc4b253f) commit.

 For simplicity, it includes an exact copy of [evm.hpp](src/evm.hpp) even though only the crypto primitives are required (the compiler throws away the unused code).

 We also modified the `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024.
+Alternativelly, the interpreter could have used a heap allocated stack instead, but naturally using the CPP stack makes the code easier to read and maintain.

-The EOSIO/eosio.cdt customization is simply glue code to support the additional list of intrinsics as can be seen in the (eosio.cdt-v1.7.0.patch)[support/eosio.cdt-v1.7.0.patch] file.
+The EOSIO/eosio.cdt customization is simply glue code to support the additional list of intrinsics as can be seen in the [eosio.cdt-v1.7.0.patch](support/eosio.cdt-v1.7.0.patch) file or in the [eosio.cdt-D9ZB93LES8](https://github.com/simplensolid/eosio.cdt-D9ZB93LES8/commit/a0d0dfb732ac1df3e39ed014a1eb06d3fa682f3b) commit.

 ### Getting Started